fumyparli/http-server-example/README.md

 # http-server-example

-This is the minimum basic server that made using the "http module" of the express.
+This is the minimum basic server that made using the "http module" of the node.js